orzel403/OrzelLootFilter/README.md

 //TODO Donation link
 <br>

-## 1. Overview
+## Overview

 Orzel’s Loot Filter is designed to reduce cognitive overload without hiding useful information.
 Instead of treating loot as a binary show / don’t show problem, the filter classifies items by **value potential**.

 Items are divided into meaningful tiers called item's level (**Low**, **Mid**, **God**), corruption candidates are explicitly highlighted called **Might corrupt**, crafting bases are surfaced intentionally and endgame content such as maps is made easier to identify and pick up.
 The goal is not to decide for the player, but to make good decisions faster.

 The filter is published with customization in mind.
 It is optional since default value will fit most of the players.
-If you willing to modify this loot filter read more about [Orzel's Loot Filter Editor](README.md#6-editor)
+If you willing to modify this loot filter read more about [Orzel's Loot Filter Editor](#editor)

 <br>

-## 2. Design Goals
+## Design Goals

 The filter was built around a few core principles: